h15200/notes/SQL.md

 - the `relational` db model eventually because the go to solution for the flexibility
 - the relational model defines data in a 2-D table
+- the ROW of a table is just a tuple of attributes.
+The COL is one attibute

 ## Modeling